Hall High School (Connecticut)

 William H. Hall High School, also known as Hall High, is a four-year public high school located in West Hartford, in the U.S. state of Connecticut.
-Opened in 1924, it was named after William Henry Hall, who was a teacher, principal, and superintendent of schools in West Hartford.
-The school colors are blue and white, and the school’s mascot is the Titans, formerly the Warriors, after the Board Of Education vote to change it on February 1, 2022.
+Opened in 1924, it was named after William Hutchins Hall, who was a teacher, principal, and superintendent of schools in West Hartford.
+The school colors are blue and white, and the school’s mascot is the Titans, formerly the Warriors, after the Board Of Education voted to change it on February 1, 2022.
 It is one of two public high schools in the West Hartford Public Schools, the other being Conard High School.

-Demographics
+Enrollment

-The 2019–2020 demographic profile is as follows: White 61%, Hispanic 15%, Asian American 12%, Black 7%, two or more races 5%, American Indian/Alaskan Native 0.1%, and Hawaiian Native/Pacific Islander 0.2%.
+The 2022–2023 demographic profile is as follows: White 60%, Hispanic 15%, Asian American 11%, Black 10%, two or more races 5%, American Indian/Alaskan Native 0.1%, and Hawaiian Native/Pacific Islander 0.2%.

 Athletics and clubs

-Hall high school is part of the CCC, the Central Connecticut Conference competing in the west division.
+Hall High School is part of the CCC, the Central Connecticut Conference competing in the west division.
 The Board of Education added varsity sports for girls in January 1972.

 Soccer

-In soccer, Hall won the state championship in 1980 and 2019.
+In soccer, Hall won the state championship in 1980, 2019, and 2023.
 In 2018, they were state championship runner-ups.
 In 2020, the boys soccer team finished nationally ranked on several polls, including being ranked 3rd in the country, and as the highest ranked public school on the TopDrawerSoccer Fall Fab 50 rankings.

-Ice hockey
+Ice Hockey

 Hall's boys' ice hockey team captured the CIAC Division II ice hockey state championship in 1993.

-Cross country
+Cross Country

-Hall's Boys' Cross country team has won the Central Connecticut Conference Championships five of the last six years dating back to 2012.
+Hall's boys' cross country team has won the Central Connecticut Conference Championships five of the last six years dating back to 2012.

 Hall won the Class LL State Championship in cross country for the first time in 2021, and then repeated in 2022.
 In 2022, Hall also won the CT State Open Championship and the New England Championship in cross country.

-Indoor track
+Indoor Track

-Hall's boys indoor track team won both Class LL Championships and the CT State Open Championships in 2019, 2021, and 2022.
+Hall's Boys' indoor track team won 5 consecutive CIAC Class LL Championships between 2019 and 2024 (no competition in 2021 due to Covid-19), as well as the CT State Open Championships in 2019, 2022, and 2023.